NatWest to close 39 bank branches in 2026 – is your local bank closing?

 Post Office services

-Since January 2020, customers of certain banks have been able to use Post Office branches to withdraw and deposit cash in their accounts and make balance queries.
+Since January 2020, customers of some banks have been able to use Post Office branches to withdraw and deposit cash into their accounts and check their balances.
 Most banks will also allow you to deposit cheques.

 This service, described as a 'lifeline' by the Post Office, means that people can still access essential services, even if their local bank branch has shut.